3PL vs In-House Fulfillment: A Real Cost Analysis for Growing Brands

 A bad 3PL, of course, can do the opposite.
 That is why the decision is not whether to outsource blindly.
 It is whether to outsource to the right operator.

-If you are evaluating the economics now, our breakdown of how much a 3PL actually costs gives a more detailed look at pricing structure.
-If you want to test your own numbers, the ROI calculator is the fastest next step.
-And if you already know you want a concrete comparison from a Houston operator, request a quote.
+If you are evaluating the economics now, our breakdown of [how much a 3PL actually costs](/blog/how-much-does-a-3pl-cost/) gives a more detailed look at pricing structure.
+If you want to test your own numbers, the [ROI calculator](/calculator) is the fastest next step.
+When you are ready to select a provider, our [20-point 3PL evaluation framework](/blog/how-to-choose-a-3pl-20-point-evaluation-framework) helps you score candidates side-by-side.
+And if you already know you want a concrete comparison from a Houston operator, [request a quote](/quote).

 For brands in the **$50K-$500K per month** range, the in-house model often survives longer than it deserves to because the true cost is hidden in complexity.